24 Hours in My City- What to see, eat, & do in Greenville, SC!

 The Peace Center holds the majority of our large-scale arts, music, and theater events, hosting anything from the Piano Guys to the Hamilton and Dear Evan Hansen musicals, which sold out tickets in the first few hours they went live!

-Wyche Pavilion is an absolutely gorgeous open-air venue that used to be a mill, and is now used for weddings, photo shoots, and catering events, conveniently located next on one of our other great restaurants downtown, Larkin’s on the River.
+Wyche Pavilion is an absolutely gorgeous open-air venue that used to be a mill and is now used for weddings, photoshoots, and catering events, conveniently located next to one of our other great restaurants downtown, Larkin’s on the River.

-This was probably one of our favorite parts of downtown, a stop away from the hussle and bussle of Main Street to stop and enjoy nature.
+This was probably one of our favorite parts of downtown, a stop away from the hustle and bustle of Main Street to stop and enjoy nature.

-Lunch was at Cookout (another Southern favorite), with trays and milkshakes galore!
+Lunch was at Cookout (another Southern favorite), with trays and milkshakes galore (none for me though 😂)!